KnowEnG/Kubernetes_AWS/Zero-To-KnowDev.md

     Note: You will be given option to either use already created/downloaded key-pair or create a new one for this instance.
 If you use the existing one, you need to acknowledge you have it accessible/available.

     Optional: Record/copy the public ip given to the instance and update the record for "knowdevkops.knoweng.org" in the IPAM management console.
-But you can easily connect to this machine via it's public ip.
+But you can easily connect to this machine via its public ip.

 2. **Pramod!** Add steps to create **IAM Role KnowKubeKOPS** with permissions required for KOPS